sez11a/VimStar/readme.markdown

 1. There's a pull down menu.
 In normal mode, hit the space bar twice to see the functions.
 These will grow over time.

 2. There are WordStar-like key bindings with helpful menus.
-See Ctrl-K, Ctrl-O, and Ctrl-G.
+Instead, however, of the Ctrl key, they're prefixed with Space instead, to avoid collision with Vim keys (such as Ctrl-o).
+See Space-k, Space-o, Space-q, and Space-g.

 3. Plugins provided by VimPlug, and should be downloaded automatically after installing.